alexluoqk/ccm/README.md

 </table>

 ## Criteria of Dataframe Inclusion and Exclusion
-Totally, 383,278 pieces of return visits items were included after data preprocessing, including corpus about complaints, asking from patients, and answer from physicians.
+Totally, 383,278 pieces of return visits items were included after data preprocessing, including corpus about complaints, asking from patients, and answers from physicians.
 ### Access
 Original structured, semi-structured, and unstructured chunks are crawled, sentences in languages other than Chinese are replaced with null values and then serialized.
 ```python